rubenmesserschmidt/blendai-docs/docs/source/features/explain.rst

 =====

 BlendAI's Explain feature is powered by OpenAI.
 The processing happens on their servers.
-The model used is based on the quality set in the :ref:`General Settings<preferences_settings_general>`.
+The model used is based on the quality settings in the :ref:`General Settings<preferences_settings_general>`.

 Balanced Quality
     ``GPT4o Mini``